STUDY JAPANESE ONLINE WITH NATIVES HERE

 2 - Medical care in Japan

-You Japan hospitals are to be envied, with a super infrastructure and service.
-The big problem is in the care of doctors who seem not to understand the subject, or even if they do, they don't know how to deal with or interact with patients.
+The hospitais do Japão are enviable, with a great infrastructure and service.
+The big problem lies in the doctors' service, who seem not to understand the subject, or even if they do, they don't know how to handle or interact with the patients.

-Doctors in Japan don't know how to explain things properly and they don't know how to give bad news.
-They don't usually listen to patients, not least because the Japanese don't speak much.
-This results in many medical errors and passes weak medicine or that do not solve problems.
+Doctors in Japan do not know how to explain things properly nor do they know how to deliver bad news.
+They do not usually listen to patients, especially because Japanese people do not talk much.
+This results in many medical errors and they prescribe weak medications or ones that do not solve the problems.

 10 bad things about living in Japan

-Not to mention that healthcare is expensive and there are no certain types of treatment.
-Ever wondered why the Japanese have crooked teeth?
-In Japan dentists are very expensive and use appliances not common in Japan.
+Without mentioning that health is expensive and certain types of treatment don't exist.
+Have you ever wondered why Japanese people have crooked teeth?
+In Japan dental treatment is very expensive and using braces is not common in Japan.

 3 - Tiring work routine

-it doesn't matter if you works in factories or in the office, many are forced to overwork and work overtime.
-Some still have to put up with insults from bosses and co-workers.
-In Japan, your life revolves around work.
+It doesn't matter if you work in factories or in the office, many are forced to work too much and do overtime.
+Some still have to endure insults from bosses and coworkers. in Japan, your life revolves around work.

 Even if you don't work in a factory or place that requires overtime, bosses often give you more jobs to do than is possible within 8 hours.
 Leaving you with no way out, forcing you to stay after hours to finish what you started.